 About Me

-Like many therapists, I became interested in this work while coming to terms with my own past.
-Why did my throat seem to close up when I imagined sharing my feelings with others?
+Like many therapists, my interest in this work began while coming to terms with my own experiences.
+Why did my throat close up when I tried sharing my feelings with others?
 What was that weird brain-fog that would come over me during times of overwhelm?
-Why did I sometimes find it easy connect with people I cared about, and other times struggle to feel connected with these same people?
-What was happening in my body in these moments?
-It seemed to rarely ever make sense to me.
+Why did I sometimes find it easy to feel close with people I cared about, and other times struggle to feel connected with these same people?
+Whatever was happening in my body in these moments, it rarely made sense to me.

-Through meditation practice I began to get to know and even befriend my inner experience.
-In the process I realized that I loved exploring these ‘inner worlds’ that we are all carrying with us into every part of our lives.
-These inner worlds are their own beautiful mysteries— often the holding place for our deepest wounds while also being the fertile grounds for the unique gifts that make us who we are.
+Through therapy and meditation practice I slowly got to know (and even befriend) my inner experience.
+In the process I developed a passion for exploring not just my own inner landscape, but the inner worlds we all carry inside of us.
+These inner worlds are their own beautiful mysteries— often the holding place for our deepest wounds while also being the fertile ground for the unique gifts that make us who we are.

 Therapy with Me